 The Spektr-RG or Spectrum-XG (SXG) is a Russian-German observatory-class mission.
 The observatory is intended to study the interplanetary magnetic field, galaxies and black holes.
 It will carry a complement of five telescopes spanning the energy range from the far ultraviolet to the hard X-ray, plus an all-sky monitor

 The mission is a revived, redesigned version of the earlier Spektr-RG (SXG) mission cancelled in 2002.
 The development of this new mission was started in 2005.

 SXG will be in a halo orbit around the Lagrange point L-2.
 The mission will spend 3 months flight to L2 including verification and calibration phases, then 4 years performing an all sky survey (8 × ½ year) and finally 3.5 years pointed observations.

 The satellite will be based on Lavochkin's Navigator bus and will be launched on a Zenit-3F combination.
-The launch was originally to take place in 2013, but was delayed to 2015.
+The launch was originally to take place in 2013, but was delayed to late 2016 or early< 2017.
 Due to the delays, a switch to a Proton-M Briz-M booster is considered.

 |Type / Application:||Astronomy, X-Ray|